-Appendix D: 2021 Implementation
+Appendix D: 2024-2028 Implementation

-This section is intended to help identify and map out specific strategies that the ACCG members and work groups will consider pursuing during 2021.
+This section is intended to help identify and map out specific strategies that the ACCG members and work groups will consider pursuing through 2028.
 This does not commit a member or work groups to specific tasks or preclude them from pursuing other strategies aligned with the ACCG goals.
-Implementation of these strategies will be conducted in alignment with the ACCG MOA, Strategic Plan (2018), and the Principles and Policies to Guide Operations.
+Implementation of these strategies will be conducted in alignment with the ACCG MOA, Strategic Plan (2023-2028), and the Principles and Policies to Guide Operations.

 Specific activities that support implementation of the C&E Plan: